Tajinder Bagga arrest: Delhi BJP stages protest, calls Kejriwal 'dictator' | Politics

 ''Kejriwal is a dictator.
 What was Bagga's crime?
 He just asked for Kejriwal's clarification on his remarks on '(The) Kashmir Files'.
 He was not allowed to wear a turban during the arrest,'' Gupta said, adding that the BJP will ''not tolerate the insult to the turban''.

-On Friday, the Punjab Police arrested Bagga from his residence in Delhi's Janakpuri, but the city police brought him back to the capital from Haryana, saying its Punjab counterpart did not inform it about the arrest.
+BJP National spokesperson R P Singh and BJP leader Manjinder Singh Sirsa were also present during the protest.

-The city police also registered a case of kidnapping based on a complaint by Bagga's father Pritpal Singh Bagga, who alleged that ''some people'' came over to his house at around 8 am and took his son away.
+R P Singh condemned the action by Punjab Police of manhandling Bagga's father and not allowing him to tie his turban. ''It's a clear violation of one's fundamental rights.
+Both Punjab CM Bhagwant Mann and Kejriwal should apologize for this insult to turban,'' he said.
+Sirsa said the issue is not about an individual's arrest but the real issue is how can one Sikh CM get other Sikh insulted.
+The Delhi Police has registered a case of kidnapping based on a complaint by Bagga's father Pritpal Singh Bagga, who alleged that ''some people'' came over to his house at around 8 am and took his son away.

-Bagga, also the national secretary of the Bharatiya Janata Yuva Morcha, was held in connection with a case registered against him in Mohali last month.
+Bagga, also the national secretary of the Bharatiya Janata Yuva Morcha, was arrested in connection with a case registered against him in Mohali last month.

 After bringing him back to the capital, he was produced before a magistrate late on Friday.